karenetheridge/Dist-Zilla-Plugin-Test-Compile/README.md

 This option can be repeated to specify multiple additional files.
 - `fake_home`: a boolean to indicate whether to fake `$ENV{HOME}`.
-This may be needed if your module unilaterally creates stuff in the user's home directory: indeed, some cpantesters will smoke test your dist with a read-only home directory.
-Default to false.
+This may be needed if your module unilaterally creates stuff in the user's home directory: indeed, some cpantesters will smoke test your distribution with a read-only home directory.
+Defaults to false.
 - `needs_display`: a boolean to indicate whether to skip the compile test on non-Win32 systems when `$ENV{DISPLAY}` is not set.
 Defaults to false.
 - `fail_on_warning`: a string to indicate when to add a test for